First Hawaiian Bank Gives Back

-First Hawaiian Bank Rated 'Outstanding' for
+First Hawaiian Bank Rated “Outstanding” for community reinvestment performance

 First Hawaiian Bank received a rating of "Outstanding" in its most recent evaluation by the Federal Deposit Insurance Corporation (FDIC) for its performance under the Community Reinvestment Act (CRA).
 This act encourages banks to support the borrowing needs of all of its communities, including the low-and-moderate income areas, consistent with safe and sound operation of the institution.
 This marked the ninth consecutive evaluation, dating back to 1995, in which First Hawaiian Bank had received an "Outstanding" rating.

 The bank's overall Outstanding rating is a function of First Hawaiian Bank's performance under the Lending, Investment, and Services tests.
 The bank received an Outstanding rating on all three of the Investment, Lending, and Service tests.

 The rating recognizes the bank's commitment to meet the credit and financial services needs of the entire community it serves.
 During the last exam period, from March 2016 through September 2018, First Hawaiian Bank made loans totaling approximately $975.1 million to support affordable housing projects, non-profit organizations serving low- and moderate-income individuals, economic development, and the revitalization and stabilization of low-and moderate-income areas.

 The FDIC's evaluation report noted that the bank is a "leader in making community development loans" and makes extensive use of innovative and flexible lending practices to serve its assessment areas’ credit needs.
 The FDIC also recognized First Hawaiian Bank’s significant level of investments and grants to support various community development initiatives.